fortran-lang/fortran-lang.org/learn/intrinsics/CO_BROADCAST.md

 index source\_image to all images in the current team. __a__ becomes defined as if by intrinsic assignment.
 If the execution was successful and __stat__ is present, it is assigned the value zero.
-If the execution failed, __stat__ gets assigned a nonzero value and, if present, ERRMSG gets assigned a value describing the occurred error.
+If the execution failed, __stat__ gets assigned a nonzero value and, if present, __errmsg__ gets assigned a value describing the occurred error.

 ## __Arguments__